 The Company is a developmental stage biotechnology company which must achieve additional significant milestones before it can commercialize either NEU-GENE-REGISTERED TRADEMARK- antisense compounds or its CYTOPORTER-TM- drug delivery engines.
-Successful commercialization of these potential products also is dependent on the Company's successful testing of and obtaining regulatory approval of the potential products which testing and regulatory approval process, if successful, will not be completed for several years.
+Successful commercialization of these potential products also is dependent on the Company's successful testing of and obtaining regulatory approval of the potential products.
+This testing and regulatory approval process, if successful, will not be completed for several years.
 The Company will require substantial funds for further development of its potential products and to commercialize the products that may be developed.
 There can be no assurance that the Company will achieve the necessary milestones, successfully test its proposed products, obtain necessary regulatory approvals, or obtain necessary financing to successfully commercialize its proposed products.

-Prior to this offering, as a condition to the offering, the Company has offered to certain holders of 1,292,973 shares of its Common Stock the right to rescind the holder's purchase of shares of the Company's Common Stock.
-If all such offerees elect to rescind their purchases, the Company will be required to pay these holders \$3,121,965 and 568.67 units of limited partnership interest in the Anti-Gene Development Group, plus approximately \$2,129,000 in statutory interest.
-Although the Company believes that its potential liability to shareholders who receive the rescission offer for violations of state securities laws will be effectively eliminated as a result of the rescission offer and the running of applicable statutes of limitations, the Securities and Exchange Commission takes the position that liabilities under the federal securities laws are not terminated by the making of a rescission offer.
-In addition, the fact that the Company will issue promissory notes in lieu of cash to rescinding shareholders residing in Oregon and Colorado if the rescission offering in those states.
+Prior to the closing of this offering, as a condition to this offering, the Company will offer to certain holders of 1,292,973 shares of its Common Stock the right to rescind the holder's purchase of shares of the Company's Common Stock (the "Rescission Offer").
+If all such offerees elect to rescind their purchases, the Company will be required to pay these holders \$3,121,965 and 568.67 units of limited partnership interest in the Anti-Gene Development Group, a research and development limited partnership from which the Company acquired certain technologies, plus approximately \$2,129,000 in statutory interest.
+Although the Company believes that its potential liability to shareholders who receive the Rescission Offer for violations of state securities laws will be effectively eliminated as a result of the Rescission Offer and the running of applicable statutes of limitations, the Securities and Exchange Commission takes the position that liabilities under the federal securities laws are not terminated by the making of a rescission offer.
+In addition, the fact that the Company will issue promissory notes in lieu of cash to rescinding shareholders residing in Oregon and Colorado if the total rescission price exceeds \$1,500,000 may limit the preclusive effect of the Rescission Offer in those states.